jwzhanggy/Graph_Toolformer/README.md

   - [ ] Add and test more LLMs
     - [x] GPT-J
     - [ ] LLaMA
-- [ ] Release the framework and service: 0/4 done
+- [ ] Release the framework and service: 0/5 done
+  - [ ] Polish and release the datasets
   - [ ] Implement the CLI with GUI panel
   - [ ] Provide the demo for graph reasoning
   - [ ] Add API for customerized graph reasoning